 Opening reception 6-8pm, September 8th, 2014

 3A Gallery is pleased to announce a solo exhibition of New York based artist Betty Beaumont.
-This is her first solo exhibition with the gallery.

 Beaumont has for years produced thoughtful and provocative work in a variety of media including photography, installations, public interventions and new media.
 Her work challenges global social awareness, as well as socioeconomic and ecological practices.
 Beaumont has investigated such issues as energy and species diversity and is also involved with solution-based sustainability strategies, which reflect contemporary, historic and cultural perspectives and environmental and social conditions.